fluencelabs/registry/README.md

 A combination of `service_id` and `peer_id` represents a service **Provider**.

-There are two types of providers depending on a peer this service operates on. **Node Providers** correspond to a full-featured Rust node and the rest of **Providers** — to a JS peer/client.
+There are two types of providers depending on a peer this service operates on. **Node Providers** correspond to a full-featured Rust [node](https://doc.fluence.dev/docs/node) and the rest of **Providers** — to a [JS peer/client](https://doc.fluence.dev/docs/fluence-js).
 And a record for any provider should be renewed every 24 hours to avoid garbage collection.

 As for now, every resource is limited by [number](./service/src/defaults.rs#25) of providers `32` it can hold, disregarding records for the node services.
 So local services have no limitation for registration in the local registry.
 Other providers' records are ranked by peer weights in the local [TrustGraph](https://github.com/fluencelabs/trust-graph/blob/master/README.md#what-is-it) instance.
+So locally every node has a list of the most trusted service providers.
+"Trusted" means that in terms of TrustGraph, a service provider complies with requirements defined by node owner.

 There is no permissions management at the moment, but in the coming updates, an owner of the resource will provide a challenge to check against.